-2.3 New MFRS and amendments/improvements to MFRSs that have been issued, but are yet to be effective (Cont'd)
+2.3 New MFRS and amendments/improvements to MFRSs that have been issued, but are yet to be effective (Continued)

-(b) The Group and the Company plan to adopt the above applicable new MFRS and amendments/improvements to MFRSs when they become effective.
-A brief discussion on the above significant new MFRS and amendments/improvements to MFRSs that may be applicable to the Group and the Company are summarised below (Cont'd).
+(b) The Group and the Company plan to adopt the above applicable new MFRS and amendments/ improvements to MFRSs when they become effective.
+A brief discussion on the above significant new MFRS and amendments/improvements to MFRSs that may be applicable to the Group and the Company are summarised below (Continued).